 Each type of document has its own unique needs in regards to storage and preservation.
 Photographic materials are particularly challenging because of the variety of techniques used to preserve images on film and the different ways that they change with time and deteriorate.
-While photographic prints are more resilient, film requires special storage and handling.
-Cold storage for film is a popular preventive conservation measure that extends the life of historic film and averts the need for costly restorations.
+While photographic prints are more resilient, the film requires special storage and handling.
+Cold storage for the film is a popular preventive conservation measure that extends the life of historic film and averts the need for costly restorations.

 What Happens to Film as it Degrades

-When stored in humid or warm conditions, or experiences frequent handling, older film becomes defective.
+When stored in humid or warm conditions, or experiences frequent handling, the older film becomes defective.
 It may acquire a vinegar-like scent as the cellulose degrades and releases acetic acid.
 When one film releases acid, it threatens the surrounding film.

 Moisture poses one of the greatest threats to film, as it only takes a few days for film and negatives to begin degrading and change in color when exposed to water or high humidity levels.
-With time, bacteria and mold cause the properties film to separate, dissolve and decompose.
+With time, bacteria and mold cause the properties of film to separate, dissolve and decompose.

 Cold Storage for Film

 In general, cold storage areas for film and photographs are between 0° and 55°F and have appropriate relative humidity levels.
 “Cool rooms” are between 55° and 65°F and have relative humidity levels of 30 to 40 percent.
-The best temperature at which to store film depends on its type, achievability and condition.
+The best temperature at which to store film depends on its type, achievability, and condition.
 Some facilities use dedicated cold storage areas for large collections, while others use refrigeration or freezer units for smaller collections.

-At the Federal Archives, cold storage at 35°F or below with relative humidity levels of 30 to 40 percent is standard for the film, color photographic materials, transparencies (e.g., slides), prints and negatives that it maintains for extended periods.
+At the Federal Archives, cold storage at 35°F or below with relative humidity levels of 30 to 40 percent is standard for the film, color photographic materials, transparencies (e.g., slides), prints, and negatives that it maintains for extended periods.

-It is important to remember that if you have access film and photographic materials kept in cold storage, you must first acclimatize it to room temperature using plastic bags or insulated containers.
+It is important to remember that if you have access to film and photographic materials kept in cold storage, you must first acclimatize it to room temperature using plastic bags or insulated containers.